-Unfortunately, I’m allergic to beer and was unable to try but the smallest sip, but my friend from Canada who was celebrating his first day ever in Europe was up to the task.
+Unfortunately, I’m allergic to beer and was unable to try more than the smallest sip, but my friend from Canada who was celebrating his first day ever in Europe was up to the task.
 Besides beer, there is also traditional Bavarian food in hearty portions at reasonable prices.
 Especially considering how popular it is with tourists.
-Its hilltop location which provides a pleasant view overlooking the town of Andechs and the Bavarian countryside.
+Its hilltop location provides a pleasant view overlooking the town of Andechs and the Bavarian countryside.

-After enjoying just one pint of the Andechser Doppelbock Dunkel, my friend was feeling its effects, but it was with a perma-grin slapped on his face that he he headed back to the gift shop to try the Andechser Weißbier Hell, to be consumed later.
+After enjoying just one pint of the Andechser Doppelbock Dunkel, my friend was feeling its effects, but it was with a perma-grin slapped on his face that he headed back to the gift shop to try the Andechser Weißbier Hell, to be consumed later.
 We had planned to walk down, but as we boarded the bus, the bus driver gave a knowing smile.
 Somehow I have a feeling that taking the bus down from the monastery is a common occurrence for many pilgrims.

 Logistics of Getting to Andechs:

-Andechs is located~40km SW of Munich and the nearby town of Herrsching is easily reached by S-bahn 8, a 40 minute journey.
-From the town of Herrsching you can either take a public bus (which only come infrequently) or a private bus, which comes more often and only cost us €2.25 each for the one-way ride.
+Andechs is located~40km SW of Munich and the nearby town of Herrsching is easily reached by S-Bahn 8, a 40-minute journey.
+From the town of Herrsching, you can either take a public bus (which only come infrequently) or a private bus, which comes more often and only cost us €2.25 each for the one-way ride.
 I would recommend walking up (just over an hour and 5km) and then playing it by ear for the return trip.
 For more info see the official site of Kloster Andechs (in German only).